Daniel-Ros/OOP2/README.md

 > Sample from youtube video

-This is based on the ex0 assignment, We implemented the elevator logic as described in the assigment requirements And added the drawing capabilities, In fact, it will work with any elevator algorithm or building.
+This is based on the ex0 assignment, We implemented the elevator logic as described in the assigment requirements And added the drawing capabilities, In fact, it will work with any elevator algorithm or building.To make it work, simply add the `ShabatElev3Algo.java` file to the previous assigment and run it.

 The building and elevators are drawn dynamically by the number of floors/elevators and the live elevator position